-In recent years, policymakers, researchers, and advocates increasingly have focused on childhood adversity (e.g., physical or emotional abuse, chronic neglect, caregiver alcohol or drug abuse or mental illness, exposure to violence, and/or the accumulated burdens of family economic hardship), recognizing that such experiences can have harmful, lifelong consequences (1, 2).
-For example, children exposed to multiple adverse childhood experiences (ACEs) are more likely to develop negative health behaviors and chronic diseases in adulthood (1).
-Unaddressed ACEs place strain on public systems, including child welfare, education, health care, and juvenile justice (1).
-Policymakers have a role in helping to prevent ACEs, as well as in ensuring early identification and intervention for parents and children affected by trauma.
-While California has made strides in these areas, continued efforts are needed to ensure that all families have the opportunity to help their children thrive and reach their full potential (1, 3).
+In recent years, policymakers, researchers, and other leaders increasingly have focused on childhood adversity (e.g., abuse, neglect, caregiver substance abuse or mental illness, and exposure to violence), recognizing that it can have harmful, lifelong consequences (1, 2).
+Children exposed to multiple adverse childhood experiences (ACEs) are more likely to develop negative health behaviors and chronic diseases in adulthood (1, 2).
+Unaddressed ACEs place strain on public systems and have been estimated to cost more than $112 billion annually in California alone (1, 2).
+Policymakers and leaders in multiple sectors have a role in helping to prevent ACEs, as well as in ensuring early identification and intervention for children and families affected by trauma (1, 2).
+Community conditions can help prevent and buffer the effects of adversity, or increase the risk for additional trauma; policymakers also can work to reduce these risk factors (1, 3, 4).

-Policy and program options to help prevent, interrupt, and mitigate the effects of childhood adversity include:
+Policy and program options to help prevent, interrupt, and mitigate the effects of childhood adversity include continuing to:

-For more information related to ACEs, see kidsdata.org’s Research & Links section or visit the Center for Youth Wellness, the ACEs Connection Network, and the Prevention Institute.
+For more information, see kidsdata.org’s Research & Links section or visit ACEs Aware, PACEs Connection, and Safe and Sound.
 Also see Policy Implications in kidsdata.org’s Child and Youth Safety and Emotional and Behavioral Health topics.

-- Promoting policies that help reduce family stress and increase stability for children, e.g., policies to improve the social safety net for families in need, support family-friendly business practices, and ensure quality child care is affordable and accessible (4)
+- Support policies that help reduce family stress and increase stability for children, e.g., improving the social safety net for families, increasing access to affordable housing, strengthening family-friendly business practices, and ensuring quality child care is affordable and accessible (1, 2, 4)

-- Promoting policies and practices to institutionalize “trauma-informed approaches” for public and private systems and organizations (designed specifically to address the consequences of trauma and facilitate resilience and healing), including screening and intervention with health reimbursement mechanisms (1, 3)
+- Institutionalize trauma-informed policies and practices (designed specifically to address the consequences of trauma and facilitate resilience and healing) across public and private systems and organizations that serve children and families (1, 4)

 Sources for this narrative: